mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 		- Channel3.tif		- Channel3.tif		- Channel3.tif

 4. Plugins and update sites:
-    - The plugins ImageScience and 3D ImageJ Suite need to be installed for the toolset to work.
-If they are not already, you need to run Help > Update, click on Manage update sites and check the boxes for the Image Science and 3D ImageJ Suite sites.
-Apply changes and restart ImageJ.
+   - The plugins ImageScience, 3D ImageJ Suite and MorpholibJ need to be installed for the toolset to work.
+If they are not already, you need to run Help > Update, click on Manage update sites and check the boxes for
-    - The plugin JACoP also needs to be installed.
-You can download it here: https://imagej.net/plugins/jacop .
-Simply download JACoP_.jar to the Plugins folder of ImageJ and restart ImageJ.
+    	 - the Image Science
+	 - 3D ImageJ Suite
+	 - IJPB-plugins sites.
+   - Apply changes and restart ImageJ.

 ## Description of each step: